-In the United States, the 2022 TIP report (U.S. Department of State 2022b) highlights survivor engagement in the counter-trafficking field, including principles for engaging survivors in research projects such as ethical storytelling (avoiding sensationalism and re-traumatization) and including survivors in decision-making, leadership, and employment opportunities.
+In the United States, the 2022 TIP report (U.S. Department of State 2022b) highlighted survivor engagement in the counter-trafficking field, including principles for engaging survivors in research projects such as ethical storytelling (avoiding sensationalism and re-traumatization) and including survivors in decision-making, leadership, and employment opportunities.
 These recommendations draw from the work of several advisory boards and organizations, including the U.S. Advisory Council on Human Trafficking, which was established in 2015 to provide a formal platform for trafficking survivors to advise and make recommendations on federal anti-trafficking policies, and Survivor Alliance, a nonprofit organization that works to put survivors at the center of research and programs intended to address human trafficking.
-In the United Kingdom, the Modern Slavery Policy Evidence Centre is in the process of setting up an advisory board - the Lived Experience Advisory Panel - and a Working Group of Survivor-Engaged Organizations to advise the center in key areas of its work that involve engaging with people who have experienced modern slavery.